-Eryn lost track of time.
-One minute, the eel named Ervin, was teasing how fast she could swim, and the next Eryn was beyond the borders of the cave, racing an eel instead of manning her post.
+Erin lost track of time.
+One minute, the eel named Ervin, was teasing how fast she could swim, and the next Erin was beyond the borders of the cave, racing an eel instead of manning her post.

 Thousands of needles prickling against her skin.

 A jolt of electricity slammed into her and she paused mid-stride, stopping so abruptly that Ervin slammed into her back.
 Megalodon sharks.
 And more than one.